GLIDE-LLC/docs/README.md

 ## 5️⃣ - Github Branches

-Documentation on how Glide Design uses various branch types for different purposes is here in [Github Branches](https://github.com/) document.
+Documentation on how Glide Design uses various branch types for different purposes is here in [Github Branches Workflow](https://github.com/) document.

 <br>